 Christian Obst

 Yes, good afternoon, I have two questions.
-For one, in the end you have the €3.7 billion net cash position as you’re guiding for a breakeven free cash flow [indiscernible] difficult times this business, yes.
-So, but then counts to some kind of normal net debt ratio, you have funds available between €5 billion and €6 billion at least going forward.
+For one, in the end you have the €3.7 billion net cash position as you’re guiding for a breakeven free cash flow at even difficult times, this business year.
+So -- but then counts to some kind of normal net debt ratio, you have funds available between €5 billion and €6 billion at least going forward.
 So, the first question is how to use this funds going forward.
 So, so far, you can it seems that you can go in for water, invest or planning to our investments out of the operating cash flow as such.
 So, how would you go get back more of your money to the shareholders going forward, because in the end, it makes more sense to run long years with such a positive net cash position, right.

 Klaus Keysberg

-You're talking about [indiscernible] liquidity.
+You're talking about something in liquidity?
 I mean, if you look at our debt structure, that we have, of course, we have more than 3 billion, which we at one point of time had to pay back.
 This is clear.
 [Indiscernible] And you know, in this kind of uncertain time, we are quite happy to have this security on the balance sheet is liquidity.
 And if you are saying what is regarding the dividends to pay out, we, I think gave a good decision to start with dividend payment.
 And of course, we are clearly looking forward to do this on a more reliable basis.
 But at the end of the day, it is determined by the operational capability to do this year by year.
 And of course, this is also something to do with the free cash flow performance we have.
-And therefore -- this year-by-year.
-And but in the end, you're saying that the restructuring is more or less over and you're aiming for a breakeven free cash flow at times when things are quite tough going forward the next business here.
+And therefore we decide this year-by-year and …

+But in the end, you're saying that the restructuring is more or less over and you're aiming for a breakeven free cash flow at times when things are quite tough going forward the next business here.
 So, this means in some kind of a normalized world whatever that means, going forward, you should reach a positive free cash flow and if this is the case, then you will not decrease your debt position currently, but increases going forward.
 So, it could make sense to make additional plans with how to use these funds.

 Klaus Keysberg